Menu

 • details of the assault

-A person from the hospital laboratory will collect blood samples to help determine your general health and to see if you have been exposed to HIV or Hepatitis B or Hepatitis C in the past.
+A person from the hospital laboratory will collect blood samples to help determine your general health.
+This will also show if you have been exposed to HIV, Hepatitis B or Hepatitis C in the past.
 The results of these tests may be sent to Public Health.
 If you have not yet used the washroom, a nurse will ask for a urine sample for the lab.

 You will then be examined for any injuries.
 When you are ready to begin the exam, you will be asked to undress and put on a hospital gown.
-Your support person/advocate may be present while you undress and for the remainder of the exam, if you choose.
-If police officers are attending, they will be asked to wait outside the room or behind a curtain for the duration of the examination.
+Your support person or advocate may be present while you undress and for the remainder of the exam, if you choose.
+If police officers are attending, they will be asked to wait outside the room or behind a curtain for the examination.

-After the examination you will be treated for any injuries.
+After the examination, you will be treated for any injuries.
 You may be offered an emergency contraceptive (“the morning after pill”) and antibiotics to prevent infection.
-An emergency physician will evaluate your overall health and risk and will discuss with you the use of medications to prevent HIV.
+An emergency physician will evaluate your overall health and risk.
+They will also discuss with you the use of medications to prevent HIV.

 You may be given some written material to explain some of the physical and emotional changes that you may experience in the next weeks and months.
 A safety plan may be discussed with you.
 If you have concerns for your safety or that of your family, please speak to your examiner.